 The post 2017 Peachman lecture: Future ship, offshore and nautical research appeared first on Engineering Research News.

 The University of Michigan Board of Regents today approved a $2.2 million renovation project to U-M’s Marine Hydrodynamics Lab.

 The post U-M’s one-of-a-kind hydrodynamics lab to get fresh look, new name appeared first on Engineering Research News.

 Concrete and construction aggregates could be carbon negative and dollar positive while sustainable aviation fuel and methanol could also turn a profit.

-The post Carbon capture, utilization and storage roadmap reveals technologies that are ready to go appeared first on Engineering Research News.
+The post Carbon capture, utilization and storage roadmap reveals technologies that are ready to go appeared first on Michigan Engineering News.

 Why we need greater collaboration among transportation companies, cities, nonprofits and academia.

-The post ‘Transportation is a form of freedom’: How to make it more equitable appeared first on Engineering Research News.
+The post ‘Transportation is a form of freedom’: How to make it more equitable appeared first on Michigan Engineering News.

 Two experts say the new law could correct historical infrastructure disparities.

-The post Bipartisan infrastructure bill signed into law: Engineers weigh in appeared first on Engineering Research News.
+The post Bipartisan infrastructure bill signed into law: Engineers weigh in appeared first on Michigan Engineering News.